pretix/pretix-docs/docs/guides/widget.md

 ## General usage

-This section explains how to embed the pretix widget or the pretix button on your website either once or multiple times, as well as how to style the widget.
+This section explains how to [embed the pretix widget](widget.md#embedding-the-widget-on-your-website) or the [pretix button](widget.md#pretix-button) on your website either once or [multiple times](widget.md#embedding-multiple-widgets-on-your-website), as well as how to [style the widget](widget.md#styling).
-It also explains how to use the widget for more than just a singular event or a single date within an event series.
+It also explains how to use the widget for [multiple events](widget.md#using-the-widget-for-multiple-events) or for [a selection of dates](widget.md#using-the-widget-for-a-selection-of-dates) within an event series.

 ### Embedding the widget on your website